 We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a quarterly report by management on, among other things, the effectiveness of our internal control over financial reporting.
 This assessment needs to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 We are required to disclose changes made in our internal control over financial reporting on a quarterly basis.
-In addition, since our public float exceed \$700 million on June 30, 2020, our independent registered public accounting firm is required to attest annually to the effectiveness of our internal control over financial reporting.
+In addition, because our public float is less than \$700 million on June 30, 2022, we re-qualified as a smaller reporting company as of December 31, 2022 and, therefore, we are no longer subject to the requirements for auditor attestation for internal control over financial reporting.

 We must maintain effective disclosure and internal controls to provide reliable financial reports.
 We have been assessing our controls to identify areas that need improvement.
-Based on our evaluation as of December 31, 2020, we concluded that our internal controls and procedures were effective as of December 31, 2020, however we have identified material weaknesses in the past and may do so again in the future.
+Based on our evaluation as of December 31, 2022, we concluded that our internal controls and procedures were effective as of December 31, 2022, however we have identified material weaknesses in the past and may do so again in the future.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 Failure to maintain the improvements in our controls as necessary to maintain an effective system of such controls could harm our ability to accurately report our operating results and cause investors to lose confidence in our reported financial information.
 Any such loss of confidence would have a negative effect on the trading price of our common stock.

-Our headquarters is located near known earthquake fault zones.
+Most of our facilities are located near known earthquake fault zones.
 The occurrence of an earthquake, fire or any other catastrophic event could disrupt our operations or the operations of third parties who provide vital support functions to us, which could have a material adverse effect on our business and financial condition.

 We are vulnerable to damage from catastrophic events, such as power loss, natural disasters, terrorism and similar unforeseen events beyond our control.
-Our corporate headquarters and other facilities are in the San Francisco Bay Area, which in the past has experienced severe earthquakes and fires.
+The majority of our operations are located in the San Francisco Bay Area, which in the past has experienced severe earthquakes and fires.

 We do not have a disaster recovery and business continuity plan in place.
-Earthquakes or other natural disasters could severely disrupt our operations and have a material adverse effect on our business, results of operations, financial condition and prospects.
+Earthquakes, floods, hurricanes or other natural disasters could severely disrupt our operations and have a material adverse effect on our business, results of operations, financial condition and prospects.